afrind/warp-draft/draft-ietf-moq-transport.md

 Standalone Fetch (0x1) : A Fetch of Objects performed independently of any Subscribe.

-Relative Joining Fetch (0x2) : A Fetch joined together with a Subscribe by specifying the Subscribe ID of an active subscription and a relative starting offset.
+Relative Joining Fetch (0x2) : A Fetch joined together with a Subscribe by specifying the Subscription ID of an active subscription and a relative starting offset.
 A publisher receiving a Joining Fetch uses properties of the associated Subscribe to determine the Track Namespace, Track, StartGroup, StartObject, EndGroup, and EndObject such that it is contiguous with the associated Subscribe.
 The Joining Fetch begins the